 The clerk looked up and smiled.
 “You want to go back?
 I won’t charge you.”
 OMG!
 Well, what the heck.
 I said, “Sure.”

-She led me back and I noticed that my parents stayed in the lobby.
+She led me back but I noticed that my parents stayed in the lobby.
 So much for parental support.
 She pointed down the hall and said, “He’s in that case.
 Do you see him?”

 I took a quick picture and skedaddled out of there.
 I did ask permission (of Robert) to take the pics and my camera did not break, but once I got home I could not find the photos…